bitmark-inc/bitmark-sdk-js/README.md

 // The file path to the asset
 var filePath = "example.txt"
-// The accessibility of an asset can be either public or private.
+// The accessibility of an asset can be either public or private. (private assets are not supported yet)
 // |---------------|-----------|------------------------------------------|
 // | accessibility | public    | private                                  |
 // |---------------|-----------|------------------------------------------|